DevExpress/devextreme-documentation/concepts/05 Widgets/HtmlEditor/00 Overview.md

 Follow the steps below to add the **HtmlEditor** to a page.

-1. Reference or import Quill as shown in the code samples below.
+1. Reference or import DevExtreme Quill as shown in the code samples below.
 2. Set the output markup language (HTML or Markdown) in the [valueType](/api-reference/10%20UI%20Widgets/dxHtmlEditor/1%20Configuration/valueType.md '/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/#valueType') option.
 3. If you choose Markdown as the output format, link the **turndown** and **showdown** scripts before the DevExtreme scripts.
 When you use JavaScript modules, import the Markdown converter instead.
 4. Optionally, specify the initial content in the widget's **value** option.
 The content's language should correspond to the **valueType**.
 HTML content can also be declared directly inside the widget's container, in which case the language (HTML) and the **valueType** can differ.